Ernyoke/certified-aws-advanced-networking-specialty/04-lb/elb.md

 ## Other Architectural Considerations

-- When an ELB is provisioned, we see it as one device which runs in 2 ore more AZs
+- When an ELB is provisioned, we see it as one device which runs in 2 or more AZs
 - What actually is created is one ELB node per subnet in each AZ that the LB is configured in
 - We are also creating a DNS record for that LB which spreads the incoming requests through all the active nodes for the LB
 - Nodes in one subnet per AZ can scale